vayzenb/vlad-lab/workstation.md

 # Getting started on the workstation

-### Overview

-Overview text here
+## Welcome to ARTOO

+Artoo is the vlad and olson lab shared work station.

+It contains a 96 core AMD Threripper CPU, 2 NVIDIA RTX 6000 Ada GPUs, 512 GB of memory, and 60+ TB of storage.

 contact info: vayzenb@temple.edu

-### Connecting to the workstation
+## Connecting to the wArtooorkstation

 Using a terminal:
 ssh your_tuid@cla19779.tu.temple.edu

 e.g., ssh tuc66980@cla19779.tu.temple.edu

-Using remote desktop:
-1. Download chrome remote desktop: https://remotedesktop.google.com/
-2. Select Setup via ssh

-Using VSCode:
-1. Download VSCode:
-2.
+See workflow recommendations below

-### Organization of the workstation
+### Organization of the Artoo

-The workstation is split into **/zpool/vladlab** and **/zpool/olsonlab** directories
+Artoo is split into **/zpool/vladlab** and **/zpool/olsonlab** directories

 Within each lab directory is a **data_drive** and a **active_drive** folder.